Once you have found a property you like, what you can expect is as follows:

 Debit/Credit Card Payments

-There is no charge for payments made to Oscar Knight via UK debit card
+There are no charges for payments made to Oscar Knight via EU debit card or EU Credit card.

 Stamp Duty Land Tax